hlnd/nrf51-pure-gcc-setup/README.md

 without a path.
 If you want to add some other path to the search paths, add it to LIBRARY_PATHS (header files) or SOURCE_PATHS.

-Make sure that the USE_SOFTDEVICE variable is set to whichever softdevice is currently programmed on your board.
-Currently S110 and S210 is supported.
+Make sure that the USE_SOFTDEVICE variable is set to whichever softdevice is currently programmed on your board, lowercase.
+The value is directly used in paths, so if it's uppercase, you'll most likely end up with files not being found, at least on OS X/Linux.
+Currently S110, S120, S210 and S310 should be supported, although only S110 have been well-tested.

 If you use the boards.h file, make sure that the BOARD define is set to the board you're currently using.